lubomirkamensky/lubolab/content/post/building-sensor-network-sms.md

 MessageContent="55534243123456780000000000000011062000000100000000000000000000"
 ```

-Then reboot with the connected dongle and checking whether it is mounted.
+Then reboot with the connected dongle and check whether it is mounted.

 ![Desktop](/images/2018/02/3gdongle1.png)